 Project Overview

-Queer Calendar is a cross-platform (mobile and web) B2C event discovery application designed to connect the LGBTQ+ community with inclusive events.
-My role was to lead the UX design process from discovery to delivery, ensuring the product balanced business sustainability with user-centered design.
+Queer Calendar is a cross-platform B2C event discovery marketplace designed to connect the LGBTQ+ community with inclusive events.

 My Role